Shivamagrawal2014/tf_base/README.md

 Library under development.
 Contains rough edges/unfinished functonality.
 API subject to changes.

 ### Dictionary to Featues
-  >This library has support for making features from a single call.
+  >This library has support for making features with a single call.
 ```python
   from tf_base.file.record.protofy import protofy